Application and certification process

 Administrative fee

-Changed administrative fee from February 1, 2024Usually, invoices for the administrative fee are paid via wire transfer to our bank account.
+Changed administrative fee from February 1, 2024Invoices for the administrative fee are paid via wire transfer to our bank account.
 Please make sure that any fees for the transfer are paid by your financial department so that CoreTrustSeal receives the full amount of 3000 EUR.

 In the case that your organization requires the use of its own specific invoicing system, please contact finance@coretrustseal.org to discuss the details.